realworldocaml/book/en/maps-and-hashtables.md

 - : (string * int) option = Some ("snoo", 3)
 ```

-Since the algorithm behind `Map.symmetric_diff` depends on both maps
-using the same comparison function, we shouldn't be able to run this
-function jointly on these two maps.
-Indeed, if we try, the compiler
+And accordingly, if we try to use `Map.symmetric_diff` on these two
-will reject it as a type error.
+maps, we'll get a compile-timer error.

 ```ocaml
 # Map.symmetric_diff ord_map rev_map;;